“Because of the Bush comments.”

 As previously mentioned, too, Merle Haggard released a song called “America First” and received little, if any, criticism.
 Willie Nelson went so far as to call 9/11 a conspiracy by the Bush administration for garnering support for the war.

 So, if country legends were saying arguably worse things during this time and poor callout research couldn’t be blamed, what was the reason behind this swift eradication of the Dixie Chicks’ music?

 Naturally, this led to consolidation and homogenization.
 Clear Channel Communications, the biggest radio owner of all, grew to own over 1,200 radio stations.
 As of 2002, only 10 companies controlled a 65 percent share of the radio audience; these radio stations all operated in uniform fashion.

 At first, country music merely saw two effects of this act.
 One, stars could now compete in stature with stars of other categories.
 Two, and on the other hand, certain stars had worn out their welcome on country radio.
 While George Strait, Alan Jackson and Reba McEntire transitioned just fine into the 2000s, artists like Shania Twain and Garth Brooks essentially vanished by this point.

 Basically, sit down, shut up, look pretty and don’t draw too much attention.
 Getting on the wrong side of the broadcasting corporation spelled the end.
 Starting in 2001, Clear Channel was even more restrictive over what was and wasn’t acceptable for the general public to hear in a post 9/11 world.
 Shortly after the attack on the World Trade Center, a list containing more than 150 popular music songs, which were now deemed unfit for airplay, was sent to Clear Channel owned radio stations.
 Sure, there were concerns over the grieving public, but more importantly, they were concerned with programming which might paint the President or U.S. foreign policy in a bad light.

-Through their inherited power, Cumulus and Cox companies banned Dixie Chicks music from being played on radio stations.
+Through their inherited power, then, Cumulus and Cox companies banned Dixie Chicks music from being played on radio stations.